rillonline/rillonline.github.io/_pages/behind-enemy-lines/index.md

 definitively.

 I did not have an opinion.
 I was here at Half Moon Bay Space Station because Captain Star Runner was here.
-Both of us were deface exiles from our own galactic arm.
+Both of us were de facto exiles from the Spiral.
 We hoped that staying here for a while might make it possible for us to return some day.

 I read what Jack was showing me.